mnavascues/ABC_TimeAdapt/README.md

 ### Usage

-TimeAdapt is a collection of scripts in R and Pyhton.
+TimeAdapt is a collection of scripts in Pyhton.
 Here it is described how to use them using a conda environment and a snakemake workflow to run them to perform an analysis.

 Creation of the environment from scratch:
 ```shell